In this tutorial you'll learn how to use segmentation and the camera texture to create an effect that separates someone from their background.

 In the Viewport you can see that the rectangle is quite small, and positioned in the middle of the scene.
 We want it to fill the whole canvas and therefore the full screen of the device.

 To do this, go over to the Inspector panel.
-Next to Size you'll see two options.
-You can use the first one to set the width of the rectangle, and the second one to set the height.
-Click in the first box and select the option for Fill Width.
+You'll see Width and Height.
+Click in the Width box and select Fill Width.

 Do the same for the height option: